IBM Personal Computer: History

 Prior to the 1980s, IBM had largely been known as a provider of business computer systems.
-As the 1980s opened, their market share in the growing minicomputer market failed to keep up with competitors, while other manufacturers were beginning to see impressive profits in the microcomputer space.
+As the 1980s began, their market share in the growing minicomputer market failed to keep up with competitors, while other manufacturers were beginning to see impressive profits.
 The market for personal computers was dominated at the time by Tandy, Commodore, and Apple, whose machines sold for several hundred dollars each and had become very popular.
 The microcomputer market was large enough for IBM's attention, with $15 billion in sales by 1979 and projected annual growth of more than 40% during the early 1980s.
-Other large technology companies had entered it, such as Hewlett-Packard, Texas Instruments, and Data General, and some large IBM customers were buying Apples.
+Other large technology companies had entered this market, such as Hewlett-Packard, Texas Instruments, and Data General, and some large IBM customers were buying Apple’s products.

 As early as 1980 there were rumors of IBM developing a personal computer, possibly a miniaturized version of the IBM System/370, and Matsushita acknowledged publicly that it had discussed with IBM the possibility of manufacturing a personal computer in partnership, although this project was abandoned.
 The public responded to these rumors with skepticism, owing to IBM's tendency towards slow-moving, bureaucratic business practices tailored towards the production of large, sophisticated and expensive business systems.
-As with other large computer companies, its new products typically required about four to five years for development, and a well publicized quote from an industry analyst was, "IBM bringing out a personal computer would be like teaching an elephant to tap dance."
+As with other large computer companies, its new products typically required about four to five years for development.
+A well publicized quote from an industry analyst stated, "IBM bringing out a personal computer would be like teaching an elephant to tap dance."

 IBM had previously produced microcomputers, such as 1975's IBM 5100, but targeted them towards businesses; the 5100 had a price tag as high as $20,000.
 Their entry into the home computer market needed to be competitively priced.

 In the summer of 1979, Ron Mion, IBM’s Senior Business Trends Advisor for entry-level systems, proposed a plan for IBM to enter the emerging microcomputer market.
 At that time, the likes of Apple and Tandy were starting to encroach on the small-business marketplace that IBM intended to dominate.
 Mion believed that that market would grow significantly and that IBM should aggressively pursue it.
 However, he felt that they wouldn’t be successful unless IBM departed from its long-standing business model.